About the Project

 - 25 management and administration staff.

-The freight hub will also support the local construction industry with 60 jobs being created during the building phase.
+The freight hub also supported the creation of approximately 150 local construction jobs during the building phase.

-More local job opportunities will support residents in Western Sydney to live and work locally, reducing commuting times and improving traffic congestion.
-Locals in Western Sydney are strongly encouraged to apply for positions at the St Marys Freight Hub for construction and operational positions when advertised.
+These local jobs support residents in Western Sydney to live and work locally, reducing commuting times and improving traffic congestion.

 An estimated 300,000 shipping containers will be transported by rail between Port Botany and St Marys each year.

-The St Marys Freight Hub will support generations of Western Sydney residents to gain critical skills in the freight and logistics industry when the freight hub opens in 2021.
+The St Marys Freight Hub will support generations of Western Sydney residents to gain critical skills in the freight and logistics industry.